e-desouza/multi-arch-devops/README.md

 ![topology](./images/topology-lab.png)

 > **Note:** Using the kubernetes Jenkins plugin or OCP native Jenkins or other cloud native devOps pipline tooling would enable even fewer moving parts

+You can run the Jenkins master itself on one of the clusters and the agent in another OCP cluster, reducing the need for 2 separate VMs.
+It will be much easier to manage/scale and Jenkins kubernetes plugin can even create ephemeral agents just to build and then destroy if needed.

+#### LinuxONE Community Cloud

+TODO : More on L1CC

 <div style="page-break-after: always;"></div>